 • Make sure your first aid kit is complete, and update items as needed.

 • Check all your insurance plans – house, car, boat etc. – to make sure they are up to date.
 Review valuables and significant items, such as your car and boat.
+If you need help understanding your policy or you’d like to take out a new one, contact BF&M who can connect you with a representative.

 2 Days Before: